ekusiadadus/shootgame/README.md

 ## Get Started

-You can compile game.ts with `tsc game.ts --lib es2020,dom,es6`, or using make command.
+You can compile game.ts with `tsc`, or using make command.